 1. Load Raw Data and Subtract Blacks

-The loaded image data has one to one correspondence to a position on the sensing plane, therefore each pixel in this plane represents light intensity associated to the color filter that it is sitting under.
-In the case of the D610’s sensor the color filter array is laid out as Bayer RGGB quartets.
+The D610’s Bayer color filter array is laid out as RGGB quartets.
 The raw data looks as follows at this stage, an apparently underexposed grayscale image:

 If it looks pitch black to you (as it does to me) then your browser does not know how to display properly tagged linear data.
 Interestingly WordPress’s editor seems to show it fine while, once published, Chrome itself does not.
 For those of us in this predicament this is what the cfa grayscale image should look like instead: